 How Do Surety Bonds Work?”
 Continued: They Benefit You

 At this point, you are likely asking, "What's the point of the bond if I have to pay for claims?".
 As previously mentioned, surety bonds provide insurance to the obligee.
 For you, they provide surety credit.
 This can be better understood when reviewing the alternatives to posting a surety bond below.

 Surety Bond Alternatives

-Posting cash directly with the obligee or with a trustee is an alternative on occaision.
-Some obligees will also accept an Irrevocable Letter of Credit in lieu of a surety bond as well.
+Posting cash directly with the obligee or with a trustee is an alternative on occasion.
+Some obligees will also accept an Irrevocable Letter of Credit in lieu of a surety bond.

 Unfortunately, all of these alternatives have several downsides in common:

 - 100% Collateral - These options require 100% collateral.
 In other words, you are providing them your assets to make the guarantee.

-- Higher Costs - You won't have to pay for bond premium, but the lost investment income (even in conservative investments) from posting 100% collateral is more than the surety bond costs for most.
+- Higher Costs - You won't have to pay for a bond premium, but the lost investment income (even in conservative investments) from posting 100% collateral is more than the surety bond costs for most.

 - Decreased Capital - Posting your own assets in lieu of a bond decreases your liquidity.

 - False Claims - False claims may be paid without adequate investigation on your behalf.
-Giving your money directly to the obligee to decide when they want to take it for an insurance claim is risky business.
-An insurance company would never allow you to make decisions on when to collect on insurance claims and neither should you.
+Giving your money directly to the obligee to decide when they want to use it for an insurance claim is risky business.
+An insurance company would never allow you to make decisions as to when you may collect on insurance claims and neither should you.

 - Increased Default \ Bankruptcy - Lessening your working capital increases the likelihood of your company defaulting on a contract or going bankrupt.

 How Surety Bonds Benefit You Continued

 After reviewing the alternatives, most begin to realize that the bonding company making a guarantee on your behalf for a small percentage of the bond amount is a much better option than parting with your liquid cash.